dfuschini79/Ransomware_Toolbox/README.md

 These rules encode the most time-critical actions for each scenario — actions where a wrong decision or omission has an outsized consequence.
 They are always shown with a "Priority Action" badge and are checked separately from the standard progress counter.

-### Dependency Blocking
+Dependency Blocking

 Actions with a `depends_on` relationship display a sequencing warning on the card and the checkbox is disabled until all prerequisite actions are marked complete.
 This is not advisory — it is a hard block in the UI.
 The dependency system encodes ordering constraints where the wrong sequence creates a worse outcome than not acting at all (for example, rotating credentials into a compromised vault before isolating it).

-### Decision Gates
+Decision Gates

 One action — Firewall QoS Delay (ID 51) — is marked as a decision gate.
 When it appears in the plan, the card carries a prominent warning that this is a mutually exclusive strategy: choosing to delay and investigate (this action) is incompatible with choosing to block and evict (DNS Sinkhole, Egress Filtering, Block ALL Traffic, Block TOR Ranges).
 The notes make the tradeoff explicit and prevent a responder from running both strategies simultaneously.

-## Design Principles
+Design Principles

-**1. Context over comprehensiveness.** Every filter — phase, infra, TA activity, group — narrows the action list to what is actually applicable.
+1. Context over comprehensiveness.
+Every filter — phase, infra, TA activity, group — narrows the action list to what is actually applicable.
 A responder dealing with Cl0p on SaaS gets ~14 targeted actions, not 68 generic ones.

-**2. Errors are caught before they happen.** Dependency chains block the wrong order of operations at the UI level.
+2. Errors are caught before they happen.
+Dependency chains block the wrong order of operations at the UI level.
 Conflict notes prevent double effort.
 Redundancy flags prevent wasted time.
 The tool fails safe.

-**3. Speed is a safety property.** Ransomware IR is a time-critical discipline.
+3. Speed is a safety property.
+Ransomware IR is a time-critical discipline.
 Every second spent searching a playbook for the right action is a second the attacker is still running.
 The CES scoring, priority pinning, and "I Don't Know" mode are all designed to produce an immediately actionable top-5 within 60 seconds of opening the tool.

-**4. The log is the audit trail.** Every meaningful action — phase selection, action completed, action flagged N/A — is auto-logged with a timestamp.
+4. The log is the audit trail.
+Every meaningful action — phase selection, action completed, action flagged N/A — is auto-logged with a timestamp.
 The session can be exported and loaded by a shift handoff.
 The exported report is a complete incident timeline.

-**5. JSON-driven.** The data layer is fully separated from the application layer.
+5. JSON-driven.
+The data layer is fully separated from the application layer.
 All actions, groups, and recovery sections live in editable JSON — no code changes required to add, remove, or update any content.

-## Contributing
+Contributing

 Contributions to the action data, group profiles, and detection logic are welcome.
 The most useful contributions are: